static825/Shift/README.md

 **staticsscripts** is a great **keyless** script with **support for many games**!

-As of right now, it supports these games:
+as of right now, it supports these games:

-- Nothing here yet, but wait for more!
+- nothing here yet, but wait for more!

 ### Script:
 ```lua